From The Owners & Partners Of RISE Comedy...

 Anonymous Incident Reporting

 We have an anonymous reporting system in place to help make RISE Comedy a safe place for all of you.
-We have a two-part system: 1.
-Lighthouse Communications and 2.
-An HR Consultant of 30 years, Ann Hogan.
+Ann Hogan is our HR consultant with 30 years experience.
 If you choose to report an incident, please follow these steps.

-Contact our anonymous reporting service, Lighthouse Communications.
-When you file a report, it is completely anonymous and the report is sent to our HR Consultant Ann Hogan, Artistic Director/Co-Owner Josh Nicols, and General Manager/Co-Owner Nick Armstrong.
-There are multiple ways to report an incident:
+Please email [email protected] to contact HR consultant Ann Hogan.
+When you file a report, it is completely anonymous and the report is sent only to our HR Consultant Ann Hogan.

 REPORTING POLICIES AND PROCESS

-Once the report is made to Lighthouse Communications it is emailed to RISE Comedy’s General Manager Nick Armstrong, Artistic Director Josh Nicols, and our HR Consultant Ann Hogan.
-If Nick or Josh are mentioned in any report, the report will only go to our outside HR consultant Ann Hogan.
+All reports will only go to our outside HR consultant Ann Hogan.
 All reports are confidential and the identity of the caller will remain anonymous unless you provide your name in the report, which is up to you.
 However, it is our policy that the aforementioned management and HR keep your information secure.
 It is our policy that we will not retaliate in any way and/or divulge your name in public for reporting.
-Each report has a PIN number which allows us to contact you anonymously without knowing your email address.
-If we have further questions, Ann Hogan may reach out to you via the PIN number, which sends the email through Lighthouse Communications and protects your anonymity.
+If we have further questions, Ann Hogan may reach out to you while protecting your anonymity.

 Examples of incidents you may report: